AngelSpace2028/PAQJP_6.7.py/README.md

 17. PJP-8 Hybrid compression software use in quantum 8-49 qubits block 1024 bytes
 18. option 2 is 4.3 billion ultra calculated the be mode PJP-9 about 300 seconds 1KB
-All Hybrid software tested Software is working correctly without bugs and without Errors
+All Hybrid software tested Software is working correctly without bugs and without Errors 10 PJP-10 281 trillions varations count option 4

-The best our the best PJP-9
+The best our the best PJP-10